BrotherBoard/BombApps/README.md

 ToDo: An app that makes/delets checks, yes that's all

-TicTacToe (Broken): A so-very impossible TicTacToe ai that nobody on earth can beat.
+TicTacToe: A so-very impossible TicTacToe ai that nobody on earth can beat.

 Display Resolution Changer: for changing your display resolution, has a lot of features